Skip to content

 We advocate for legislation that strengthens and integrates food and nutrition education into curricula and standards.
 We promote policies that create more dedicated staff positions at schools to deliver high-quality food education.

-We advocate for school meals for all and a cafeteria experience where students have enough time to eat and enjoy their food.
-We work to remove barriers to access, destigmatize school meals, support increased school meal funding, and allow school nutrition professionals to focus on sourcing and serving nourishing, culturally relevant meals and snacks.
+We advocate for increased access to school meals for all students and a cafeteria experience where they have enough time to eat and enjoy their food.
+We work to remove administrative barriers, support increased school meal funding, and allow school nutrition professionals to focus on sourcing and serving nourishing, community-rooted meals and snacks.

 Learn More

-We advocate for policies that enable schools to source and serve food that supports local economies, protects lands and waters, treats animals humanely, treats workers with dignity through fair wages, benefits, and safe working conditions, and prioritizes producers and farmers of color.
+We advocate for policies that enable schools to source and serve food that supports local economies, protects lands and waters, treats animals humanely, and treats workers with dignity through fair wages, benefits, and safe working conditions.

 Supporting our schools’ nutrition workforce